Alumni Spotlight: Zak Breckenridge

 I spent some time outside the academy, working in an office in Chicago and then teaching English in Austria.
 I came to the Environmental Humanities program at Utah almost by chance in 2017.
 I had started to read some environmental history and nature writing.
 I knew I wanted to keep going to graduate school, but I wasn’t sure what field I should go into.
 I found the program on Google, and it was the only program I applied to that year.
 Something I liked about the EH program was the range of interests and expertise that my peers had.
 At that time, almost everyone had a background in literature to some extent, though I was the only one whose research focused on fiction.
 I was able to take a few really good classes in the English department.
 I ended up writing a thesis about landscape and emotion in Joan Didion’s and Wallace Stegner’s California novels.
 The focus of my research has shifted, but it continues to be informed by what I learned about the literature of the American West and the history of environmental movements at the University of Utah.
 And I’m still writing about Stegner, though from a somewhat different angle.

 By the time I was applying to doctoral programs, I was presenting myself as an ecocritic focused on the twentieth-century United States.
-I was accepted to only two programs, and chose USC mostly because the funding was better.
+I was accepted to two programs, and chose USC mostly because the funding was better.
 I started in the fall of 2020, when so many of us were staying home, and my classes were all held online.

 How does your research engage with the environmental humanities?